jeff-boykin/old-work-docs/Documents/revised-rubric-template.md

 ---

-> The following section is only intended for mid-course and final projects.
+> ID Note: The following section is only intended for mid-course and final projects.

 ## PROFESSIONAL SKILLS
 Meets Expectations: Demonstrates ability to communicate and collaborate with others in the classroom and/or on a team.
 You treat your peers, teammates, instructors with respect, make and follow agreements, and maintain a growth mindset.
 Your performance will be assessed based on the criteria in the rubric below: